 I have others, but most of those are...decidedly smutty and so I'm not going to list them because those really don't have a snowball's chance wrt SFF awards.
 If you want to find those, though, all of my works can be found in the My Work!!! tab at the top of the page.

 I got a finalist nod for last year's Hugo Awards and it was such an honor!
-This year I have been back to it, and by the end of the year will have reviewed well over 600 stories and 100 poems (total reviews will probably fall somewhere around 750) here at Quick Sip Reviews.
+This year I have been back to it, and have reviewed 684 stories and 137 poems (for a total of 821 reviews) here at Quick Sip Reviews.
 I've also done...

 The Sippy Awards: My yearly SFF awards covering five categories.
 Basically what I read and loved the most for short SFF.